hismailbulut/Neoray/README.md

 ```
 ___
 ### flags
-Neoray has taken some of the flags has given on startup.
+Neoray accepts some flags for startup options and more.
 Other flags are used for creating neovim.
-You may look all
+You can look all
-of them as starting neoray with -h option.
+of them starting neoray with -h option.

 Some of them are very important (at least for me)